OSInside/kiwi/doc/source/image_types_and_results.rst

 {kiwi} execution results in an appliance image after a successful run of :ref:`kiwi_system_build` or :ref:`kiwi_system_create` command.
-The result is the image binary in addition a couple of metadata files that can be handy to describe or identify the resulting image.
-The output files follow this naming convention:
+The result is the image binary plus some additional metadata files which are needed for image deployment and/or exists for informative reasons.
+By default the output files follow this naming convention:

 `<image-name>.\<arch\>-\<version\>.\<extension\>`